 Tenney peppered their lecture with jokes and humorous anecdotes to help those attending understand the origins of implicit bias and to provide insights on how to combat it.

 The event was co-sponsored by the Office of Campus Life and Diversity, the Engaged Pluralism Initiative (EPI) and the Vassar Student Association.
 And as the day concluded, leaders of those organizations pronounced it a success.
-“A major highlight for me was the staff brunch,” said Wendy Maragh Taylor, Director of the ALANA Center and an EPI founder.
+“A major highlight for me was the staff brunch,” said Wendy Maragh Taylor, Director of the ALANA Center.
 “And I’m glad we took time to laugh.
 All of this, together, truly helped to build community.”

 Edward Pittman ’82, Associate Dean of the College for Campus Life and Diversity and principal organizer of the event, agreed.
 “My